sermant-io/Sermant-website/docs/en/document/plugin/monitor.md

 ### Verification

-Open prometheus (default is <http://127.0.0.1:9090>), query indicators.
+Open Prometheus (default is `http://127.0.0.1:9090`), query indicators.
 For example, query `heap_memory_used`.
 If the information can be queried, the plug-in will become effective.

 The query effect is as follows: